raspberrypilearning/interactive-animation/en/step_7.md

 --- /task ---

 --- task ---
-Keep changing and testing your code until you are happy with the way your sprite reacts when you click on it.
+Continue to change and test your code until you are happy with the way your sprite reacts when you click on it.

 --- /task ---